-So, if you need just one more kick to get you through the plant based doors, here are twelve places to go vegan on Chapel Street.
+So, if you need just one more kick to get you through the plant based doors, here are a few places to go vegan on Chapel Street.

 Image credit: Messy Veggies